orianebro/PhD_Oriane/pages/hls__Vezy et al. - 2023 - Modeling soil-plant functioning of intercrops usin.md

 	  id:: 655dfaea-5740-493f-aba3-70bf42517ce6
 -
 - #### 2.2.6 Water and nitrogen competition and complementarity
-- The **competition and/or complementarity processes for water and N dynamic budgets** are mainly determined by the **roots, their biomass, and density in the soil layers**. hl-page:: 5 ls-type:: annotation id:: 655dfedc-d38e-4b4b-8a3b-b0f7d0907d9b
+- The **competition and/or complementarity processes for water and N dynamic budgets** are mainly determined by the **roots, their biomass, and density in the soil layers** (1-cm layers). hl-page:: 5 ls-type:: annotation id:: 655dfedc-d38e-4b4b-8a3b-b0f7d0907d9b